ctb/titus-blog/src/trinity-in-silico-normalize.rst

 :slug: trinity-in-silico-normalize
 :category: science

+*This post can be referenced and cited at the following DOI: http://dx.doi.org/10.6084/m9.figshare.98198.*

 For a few months, the Trinity list was awash with discussions about how to use `digital normalization
 <http://ivory.idyll.org/blog/what-is-diginorm.html>`__ to lower the